 Why are these attacks so critical for business applications and ERP systems?
-The well known PassTheHash vulnerabilities can be used for gaining a shell or password hashes.
-It is known that possibilities for passing the hash exist in many software but when penetration testing ERP, this type of attack is even more useful due to three things:
+The well-known Pass-the-Hash vulnerabilities can be used for gaining a shell or password hashes.
+It is known that possibilities for passing the hash exist in many software but talking about penetration testing ERP this type of attack is even more useful due to three things:

 1. Most ERP systems use domain accounts or local user accounts for running their processes.
-For example SAP installs with 2 usernamesadm and sap from which SAP processes running.
-Other ERP systems including custom also use local or domain accounts.
-This means that PassTheHash will generally provide needed credentials instead if NULL sessions which can be obtained if an application is running under Local Service or System accounts.
+For example SAP installs with 2 usernamesadm and sap from which SAP processes are run.
+Other ERP systems including the custom ones also use local or domain accounts.
+This means that Pass-the-Hash will generally provide demanded credentials instead of the NULL sessions which can be obtained if an application is run under the Local Service or System accounts.

-So having all those 3 things together makes PassTheHash/SMBRelay a silver bullet for any ERP/Business application system during penetration tests.
-In next blog posts you will see a practical examples of this attacks in different systems.
+So having those 3 things all together makes Pass-the-Hash/SMB Relay a silver bullet for any ERP/Business application system during penetration tests.
+In next blog posts you will see practical examples of this attacks in different systems.